-- 1. Families will not be charged a fee in the Federal Head Start program or the Ohio Early Childhood Education program if enrolled in the Center based or Home-based option. - 2.
+- 1. Children will not be charged a fee in the Federal Head Start program if enrolled in the Center based or Home-based option.
+In the Child Care Option, children may be charged the Parent Copay for childcare services. - 2.
+Children enrolled into the Ohio Early Childhood Education Program may be charged a fee based on the Sliding Fee Scale. - 3.
+If families are late paying either of the above fees, children may be withdrawn from the program.
+Staff will work with families to assist in finding resources to help with financial difficulties as applicable. - 4.
 GLCAP will provide a statement of Child Care fees paid to parents upon request.
 The GLCAP Tax ID information will be on the statement.